 If your kids are on the older end — teens and preteens in particular — they may very well be influenced by the world around them.
 Often, this fact can mean that they learn new things from their surroundings and introduce you to new ideas.
 However, this can also mean that they have the opportunity to absorb toxic ideologies from others.
 From school dress codes policing young girls’ bodies to peers who were raised to objectify women, your kids may have somewhere picked up the idea that there is something inappropriate or indecent about breasts.

 Though our culture may denote otherwise, breasts’ primary purpose is to feed babies.
-The sexualization of the breast was well underway by the 19th century but was accelerated post-World War II with the rise of the pinup girl poster, Playboy magazine, and the popularity of such Hollywood icons as Marilyn Monroe.
-The result was as breasts became more sexualized, they became less functional.
+The sexualization of the breast was well underway by the 19th century.
+It was accelerated post-World War II with the rise of the pinup girl poster, Playboy magazine, and the popularity of such Hollywood icons as Marilyn Monroe.3 The result was as breasts became more sexualized, they became less functional.

 Everyone Is Different

-Some families prefer to breastfeed into the toddler years, whereas some choose to contain it to infancy.
-Some families don’t breastfeed at all.
-There are single dads who bottle feed and traditional nuclear families who go back and forth between nursing and formula.
-Some working moms pump their breast milk while some stay home and nurse.
+Some families prefer breastfeeding into the toddler years, whereas some choose to contain it into infancy.4 Some families don’t breastfeed at all.
+Some single dads bottle feed and traditional nuclear families go back and forth between breastfeeding and formula.
+Some working moms pump their breast milk, while some stay home and nurse.
 Every mother, child, and family is different, and it’s important to center that in your conversations with your older kids.

 Not every family looks like your family, and discussing the variations can help to normalize and create a broader understanding around breastfeeding for your child.
 This conversation isn’t just about your family situation.
-It’s also about preparing your child for an adulthood where they can be well adjusted, open, and understanding.
+It’s also about preparing your child for adulthood, where they can be well-adjusted, open, and understanding.

-No matter the age of your children or what your family looks like, you can open up a dialogue around nursing to educate and create understanding.
-Talking about breastfeeding with your older children will help them in so many ways.
+No matter the age of your children or what your family looks like, you can open up a dialogue around breastfeeding to educate and create understanding.
+Talking about breastfeeding with your older children will help them in many ways.
 When your kids understand that breastfeeding is a natural, healthy process, they’ll go through life with a better perspective and openness for others.
-And perhaps a deeper comfort within their own family.
+And perhaps a more profound comfort within their own family.